Felipe Guimarães

-Felipe Guimarães (born March 22, 1991) is a Brazilian racing driver.
+Felipe Lopes Guimarães (born March 22, 1991) is a Brazilian racing driver.

 After a childhood in karting, Guimarães transitioned to the extremely competitive Formula Three Sudamericana series at the age of sixteen and finished fourth in points with two victories.
 2008 took him to Europe where he competed in Euroseries 3000 where he finished ninth in points.
 He then competed in eleven rounds of the 2008-09 A1 Grand Prix season for A1 Team Brazil where his best finish was second place in the feature race at Kyalami.
 He signed on with Bryan Herta Autosport to make his Firestone Indy Lights debut at Watkins Glen International in July 2009.
 He finished on the podium in third place in his first Indy Lights start.
 He made two more Indy Lights starts and finished in second at Infineon Raceway.